rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 ### Extracting Logic from `main`

 Now that we’ve finished refactoring the configuration parsing, let’s turn to the program’s logic.
-As we stated in “Separation of Concerns for Binary Projects”, we’ll extract a function named `run` that will hold all the logic currently in the `main` function that isn’t involved with setting up configuration or handling errors.
+As we stated in [“Separation of Concerns for Binary Projects”](#separation-of-concerns-for-binary-projects) , we’ll extract a function named `run` that will hold all the logic currently in the `main` function that isn’t involved with setting up configuration or handling errors.
 When we’re done, `main` will be concise and easy to verify by inspection, and we’ll be able to write tests for all the